Baltimore City’s Response to the Opioid Epidemic

 OUR 5 PILLAR STRATEGY:

-SAVING LIVES WITH NALOXONE: When administered to an individual experiencing an overdose, this antidote medication can take them from near-death to walking and talking in a matter of minutes.
+• SAVING LIVES WITH NALOXONE: When administered to an individual experiencing an overdose, this antidote medication can take them from near-death to walking and talking in a matter of minutes.
 Our priority is saving a life today to make better choices tomorrow.

-INCREASING ACCESS TO ON-DEMAND TREATMENT: The Baltimore City Health Department endorses evidence-based medication-assisted treatment (MAT), along with social and wraparound services, to treat the disease of opioid addiction.
+• INCREASING ACCESS TO ON-DEMAND TREATMENT: The Baltimore City Health Department endorses evidence-based medication-assisted treatment (MAT), along with social and wraparound services, to treat the disease of opioid addiction.

-FIGHTING STIGMA THROUGH EDUCATION: We know that addiction is a disease.
+• FIGHTING STIGMA THROUGH EDUCATION: We know that addiction is a disease.
 That isn't a slogan or a campaign but a statement rooted in concrete facts.
 Similarly to heart disease, addiction is preventable and treatable.
 We aim to fight stigma and misinformation through education.

-PREVENTION: Prevention plays a vital role in combating the opioid epidemic.
+• PREVENTION: Prevention plays a vital role in combating the opioid epidemic.
 We aim to stop substance misuse before it begins through prevention and early intervention strategies that can reduce the impacts of substance use and mental health disorders.
 Our team's primary prevention focus is the emerging adult population in Baltimore City through our Kids Off Drugs Program.
 To learn more about KOD, click here.

-DATA: We commit to investigating data and trends that inform health strategies to increase the quality of life for all residents of Baltimore.
+• DATA: We commit to investigating data and trends that inform health strategies to increase the quality of life for all residents of Baltimore.

-The Health Department Needle Exchange Program, also known as Community Risk Reduction Services, or CRRS, aims to lower incidences of HIV, hepatitis C, and other blood-borne infections that are caused by the use of contaminated needles.
+The Community Risk Reduction Services, formerly known as the Health Department Needle Exchange Program, aims to lower incidences of HIV, hepatitis C, and other blood-borne infections that are caused by the use of contaminated needles.
 The program provides clean syringes and allows the disposal of used syringes to those who are drug-dependent.
 Needle Exchange also refers clients to drug treatment centers and includes testing for syphilis and HIV.
 All clients are trained to reverse opioid overdose with naloxone.

-Staying Alive Drug Overdose Prevention and Response Program
+Staying Alive Overdose Response Program

-Healthcare On The Spot:
+Healthcare On The Spot

 The Healthcare on The SPOT Mobile Unit: The SPOT mobile van team provides low threshold treatment for Substance Use Disorder (SUD), prescribing Buprenorphine and ensuring all patients receive the best treatment options.
 All patients are seen, regardless of insurance.
 The team offers confidential services such as: